g-l-i-t-c-h-o-r-s-e/zelda3/README.md

 It uses the PPU and DSP implementation from LakeSnes.
 Additionally, it can be configured to also run the original machine code side by side.
 Then the RAM state is compared after each frame, to verify that the C++ implementation is correct.

-I got much assistance from the other Zelda 3 disassemblies that documented function names and variables.
+I got much assistance from spannierism's Zelda 3 JP disassembly and the other ones that documented loads of function names and variables.

 ## Compiling